rixiobarrios/array-methods-practice/README.md

 ## Requirements

 A series of prompts are located in the `challenge.js` file.
 Complete each prompt and **commit after each one!**

+## Tips

+-   Make sure you are committing your code after completing each prompt.
+-   Open the index.html file in Google Chrome to view your console.log() messages.
+-   Focus on completing one prompt at a time, and comment out your code and console.log()s for other prompts.

 ## Plagiarism